-Optical Characterization of the Combustion Process Inside a Large-Bore Fual-Fuel Two-Stroke Marine Engine by Using Multiple High-Speed Cameras 2020-01-0788
+Optical Characterization of the Combustion Process inside a Large-Bore Dual-Fuel Two-Stroke Marine Engine by Using Multiple High-Speed Cameras 2020-01-0788

 Johan Hult, Alexios Matamis, Eric Baudoin, Stefan Mayer, Mattias Richter